Shuvankor-Hazra/assignment-12-matrimony-client/README.md

 - Tailwind CSS ensures that the website is fully responsive, providing a consistent and optimal user experience across various devices and screen sizes.

--The use of cutting-edge technologies and frameworks signifies adherence to modern development practices, ensuring the platform is robust, maintainable, and scalable for future enhancements.
+- The use of cutting-edge technologies and frameworks signifies adherence to modern development practices, ensuring the platform is robust, maintainable, and scalable for future enhancements.